adamcogen/drum-machine-py-poc/README.md

+# Polyrhythmic Drum machine

 ## About

 Every drum machine I've ever encountered only lets you subdivide using powers of two (quarter note, 8th note, 16th, 32nd, etc.) and triplets.
 This is a drum machine that lets you subdivide measures by any number you want!!!!!
 The drum machine just outputs midi, the same way a hardware midi controller keyboard would, so you can map any midi-triggered drum samples to work with it.
 The drum machine doesn't handle audio samples, it just outputs midi.
 You can use a DAW or something to map samples to each midi note.

-I'd recommend closing any applications you don't need to have open when running this, because having a bunch of stuff open on your computer will make **the machine** run slow.
+I'd recommend closing any applications you don't need to have open when running this, because having a bunch of stuff open on your computer will make the **machine** run slow.

 Currently the drum machine has literally **no** input validation.
 If you give it bad text inputs it will throw errors and crash etc.